‘Three-Body Problem’ Series From David Benioff, D.B. Weiss, Alexander Woo Set at Netflix

 “Liu Cixin’s trilogy is the most ambitious science-fiction series we’ve read, taking readers on a journey from the 1960s until the end of time, from life on our pale blue dot to the distant fringes of the universe,” Benioff and Weiss said.
 “We look forward to spending the next years of our lives bringing this to life for audiences around the world.”

 The project boasts an all-star lineup behind the camera.
 In addition to Benioff, Weiss, and Woo, Rian Johnson serves as executive producer along with Brad Pitt and Rosamund Pike.
-Cixin and Ken Liu, who wrote the English versions of the first and third books, serve as consulting producers.
+Author Liu and accomplished sci-fi writer Ken Liu, who translated the English versions of the first and third books, serve as consulting producers.

 “David Benioff, D.B.
 Weiss and Alexander Woo have experience tackling ambitious sagas over time and space,” said Peter Friedlander, vice president of orginal series at Netfix.
 “Rian Johnson and Ram Bergman have long dazzled fans with thrilling and mind-bending epics.
 They are all fierce advocates of ‘The Three-Body Problem.’
 As ardent fans, it was especially meaningful to us to get the support of Liu Cixin who created this expansive universe.
 We all share the same goal: to pay homage to this incredible story and take members on the adventure of a lifetime.”